Dayton Dragons Game Notes for Thursday

 Player Notes

-Francisco Urbaez is second in the league in batting average at .333.
-He is batting .361 over his last 36 games since May 29 and has a nine-game hitting streak.
+Francisco Urbaez has hit safely in 15 straight games, giving him the longest Dragons hitting streak since Jose (Garcia) Barrero hit safely in 17 straight from August 14-September 2, 2018.
+He is batting .404 (23 for 57) with seven doubles during the streak.
+Urbaez is second in the league in batting average at .339.
+He is batting .364 over his last 42 games since May 29.

-Victor Ruiz is batting .400 with nine doubles over his last 13 games to raise his average from .213 to .285.
-He has an eight-game hitting streak.
+Victor Ruiz is batting .333 with nine doubles over his last 19 games to raise his average from .213 to .270.

-Mariel Bautista is batting .357 over his last eight games and hit his first home run of the season in the last series vs. West Michigan.
+Mariel Bautista is batting .324 over his last 11 games including his first home run of the season.

-Quin Cotton is batting .324 on the homestand (8 games) with five RBI.
+Jacob Hurtubise is batting .400 over his last six games (8 for 20) with three stolen bases.

+Alex McGarry has hit hit safely in four straight games, going 7 for 15 (.467).

 Team Notes

+The Dragons have won three of their last four games on the heels of a season-high six-game losing streak.

-Dayton is in first place, one-half game ahead of Lake County and Great Lakes in the High-A Central League East Division.
-They trail Cedar Rapids by one-half game in the race for the #2 playoff seed.
+Dayton is in first place, one-half game ahead of both Lake County and Great Lakes in the High-A Central League East Division.

-Dayton has maintained sole possession of first place since June 8.
-They have held at least a share of first place after 51 of the 61 games they have played this season.
-They have not been lower than second place in the standings and have not been more than one and one-half games out of first at any time this season.

-BATTING: The Dragons hit .300 as a team during the series with West Michigan.
-Their previous highest average in a series this season was .261, vs. Fort Wayne, June 15-20.
-The Dragons are batting .291 over the last week (six games) to rank second in the league behind Lake County,
+The Dragons hold a one-half game lead over Lake County, Great Lakes, and Cedar Rapids in the race for the #2 seed in the playoffs.
+The three trailing teams have identical records of 37-31.

+July: The Dragons are batting .258 in the month of July to rank third in the league, but they rank just ninth in runs per game at 4.39.
+The team ERA in July is 5.68, 12th (last) in the league.
+Francisco Urbaez leads the team in batting in July at .382 with a 1.012 OPS.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)